daronphang/programming-resources/cloud-computing/AWS/services/database/RDS.md

 ### Read replicas

+RDS read replicas enable you to create one or more read-only copies of your database instance within the same AWS Region or in a different AWS Region to increase the scalability.

 Replication is performed asynchronously for read replicas.
 You can scale the read workload of your DB by creating replicas (maximum of 15 replicas).
 However, **write is only performed to the main DB**.

 For multiple Availability Zones, you can create a **failover DB** in case of an outage.
 It is only active if the failover is triggered.

+Read replicas differ from multi-AZ as follows:

+- Multi-AZ has a master and standby database (cannot be accessed) in another AZ; if master fails, secondary takes over
+- Read replica can be used in a different AZ or Region
+- Multi-AZ has higher availability than read replica

 ### Security